 If you think perhaps this was the characteristic of scientific inquiry in ancient time, not of the modern era on more vital issues, you are mistaken.
 This approach is still prevailing today in scientific inquires.
 Consider the following case:

 From the early dawn of civilization, the oldest existential question ever asked by Mankind is that why is there ‘something’ rather than ‘nothing’.
 Some consider this basic question philosophical, others think it is scientific, a few think it is inherently theological.
 The fact of the matter is, this is a simple commonsensical question, naturally occupying Man’s mind worthy of serious inquiry.
 Indeed, why is there ‘something’ when there could be ‘nothing’?
 The ‘something’ refers to an entire universe with bewildering complexity intelligently fine-tuned where the earth and the whole of mankind is only an insignificant speck of dust in the grand scheme of creation.
-A sequential creation which gradually evolved from the moment of inception of time, space, matter and energy.
+A delicate sequential creation which gradually evolved from the moment of inception of time, space, matter and energy to the present state of nature.
+Indeed, what is the underlying cause of the universe’s marvelous rhythms and regularities?

 Each group has proposed a solution for this deep-seated enigma.
 However, the solution offered by the scientists is continuously nothing short of begging the question.
 Indeed, from physicists, cosmologists to biologists, their explanation of why is there ‘something’ as opposed to ‘nothing’ is anything, but satisfactory.
 The theologians and philosophers who attribute creation to an anthropomorphic cause are not in a better predicament.